Skip to main content

 It's about users loving what they see.

 Most teams miss this simple truth: a visually broken app is just as harmful as a technically broken one.
+Visual testing is how you close that gap — and in 2026, with AI-assisted diffing, self-healing baselines, and component-level regression tooling now mainstream, the bar for what counts as good visual coverage has moved.

 Introduction